Staff

 Executive Director

-Since receiving a B.S. in Environmental Toxicology from New York’s Clarkson University, Andy has worn a variety of hats: community organizer; wilderness guide; tourism business owner and boat captain, and graphic designer.
+Since receiving a B.S. in Environmental Toxicology from New York’s Clarkson University, Andy has worn a variety of hats: community organizer; wilderness guide; tourism business owner and boat captain; graphic designer; and dad.
+Andy sits on the board of Renewable Juneau and is the project director for the non-profit’s Alaska Carbon Reduction Fund.
+Andy is honored to be able to bring his passion, energy, and love of heat pumps and energy efficiency to Alaska Heat Smart.

 Ariana Roberts,

-This Heat Smart ‘Data Jedi’ works hard, she crushes her part.
-And she’s thankful to support the crew at Alaska Heat Smart!
+Our Heat Smart ‘Data Jedi’ works hard, she crushes her part.
+And she’s thankful to support her crew at Alaska Heat Smart!

 Bob Deering,